 SAN Volume Controller Easy Tier can deliver up to three times more performance improvement with only five percent flash storage capacity.
 Because the Easy Tier function is so tightly integrated, functions such as data movement, replication, and management all may be used with flash storage in the same way as for other storage.
 SAN Volume Controller helps move critical data to and from flash storage as needed without application disruptions.
 Combining SAN Volume Controller with FlashSystem storage devices delivers the best of both technologies: extraordinary performance for critical applications with IBM MicroLatency, coupled with sophisticated storage services functionality.

 For more information about the IBM SAN Volume Easy Tier solution, go to the following website:

-There are many usage scenarios where IBM FlashSystem 840 integrated with SAN Volume Controller is useful.
+There are many usage scenarios where IBM FlashSystem 840 integrated with SAN Volume Controller is beneficial.
 Here are a few such scenarios.